 Our self-image is the main target of our goal-striving machine.
 Whatever it is, the psycho-cybernetics system goes out of its way to shape our lives as accurately as that image.
 So, our actions, feelings, behavior, and even our limitations are always consistent with our self-image.

-No matter how good or bad you made your self-image, your cybernetics or the subconscious mind system always acts upon it automatically.
+No matter how good or bad you made your self-image, your cybernetics, or the subconscious mind system always act upon it automatically.

 The “self-image” sets the boundaries of individual accomplishment.
 It defines what you can and cannot do.